List of Fraggle Rock characters: Gorgs

-On the outside of another exit from Fraggle Rock through a well live a family of Gorgs, giant furry humanoids standing 180 in tall.
+On the outside of another exit from Fraggle Rock through a well live a family of Gorgs, giant furry humanoids standing 15 ft tall.
 The Gorgs consider themselves to be the King and Queen of the Universe, but to all appearances, seem to be working as simple farmers, with a hut and garden patch.
 The second episode of the first season reveals that the Gorgs have never actually met anyone besides themselves in years ("I've never met a real subject before!"), suggesting that King and Queen of the Universe are self-bestowed titles.
 The Gorgs regard Fraggles as pests, which steal radishes from their garden.
 In one episode, it is revealed that the Gorgs use radishes to make "anti-vanishing cream" that prevents them from becoming invisible.
 So the three main races of the Fraggle Rock universe – Fraggles, Doozers and Gorgs – are all dependent on the radishes for different reasons.
 While the King and Queen consider the Fraggles disgusting vermin, Junior enjoys chasing, catching and keeping them like a boy would keep lizards and bugs.
 Junior has no friends, and perhaps pursues the Fraggles just so he has someone to talk to.